Tzompantli: Toltec

-At the Toltec capital of Tula exists the first indications in Central Mexico of a real fascination with skulls and skeletons.
+At the Toltec capital of Tula the first indications in Central Mexico of a real fascination with skulls and skeletons.
 Tula flourished from the ninth until the thirteenth century.
 The site includes the decimated remains of a tzompantli.
 The tzompantli at Tula displayed multiple rows of stone carved skulls adorning the sides of a broad platform upon which the actual skulls of sacrificial victims were exhibited.
 The tzompantli appeared during the final phases of civilization at Tula, which was destroyed around 1200.

 Maya

 Other examples are indicated from Maya civilization sites such as Uxmal and other Puuc region sites of the Yucatán, dating from around the late 9th-century decline of the Maya Classical Era.
 A particularly fine and intact inscription example survives at the extensive Chichen Itza site.